willvin313/PHPRad-HR-Manager/README.md

-# PHPRad My Account Manager
+# PHPRad HR Manager
 ![Screenshot of Dashboad](Screenshot(Dashboard).png)
-A PHPRad <b>Account Manager project</b> file, to generate a webapp with the below features, which also help users understand how to implement or configure such feature in PHPRad.
-In the project we avoid using custom page and field editing and therefor using mysql triggers in place of that.
+A PHPRad <b>HR Manager project</b> file, to generate a webapp with the below features, which also help users understand how to implement or configure such feature in PHPRad.
+In the project we avoid using custom page and field editing.

 *Click "Watch and Star" to get an email notification once an update is made to this repository.
-And contributions are also welcomed*
+And contributions are also welcomed.*

 <b>Admin Details</b><br>
 Username: willvin<br>
-Password: 12345

-<b>Staff Details</b><br>
-Username: dsaved<br>
 Password: 12345

 ## Requirement